-Runyon Canyon Park is one of the most popular hiking destinations in Los Angeles, and often shows up on publishers’ lists of best hikes in LA.
-This 130-acre dog park is located in Hollywood on the east end of the Santa Monica Mountains, providing hikers with two overlapping loops.
-There is a 1.65-mile hike with 500 feet of elevation gain, and a larger 2.65-mile loop with 700 feet of elevation gain.
-If you are a trail snob expecting peace and quiet, Runyon Canyon probably isn’t for you (check out these other hikes in Los Angeles).
+Runyon Canyon Park is one of the most popular hiking destinations in Los Angeles and often shows up on publishers’ lists of best hikes in LA.
+This 130-acre dog park is located in Hollywood on the east end of the Santa Monica Mountains, providing hikers with a few overlapping loops and great views over Hollywood.
+For a quick Runyon Canyon hike, try a 1.65-mile loop with 500 feet of elevation gain, or get more of a workout on a larger 2.65-mile loop with 700 feet of elevation gain.
+To really stretch your legs, extend things even farther for a 3.25-mile hike with 800 feet of elevation gain.
+This is a crowded park, so if you are a trail snob expecting peace and quiet, Runyon Canyon probably isn’t for you (check out these other hikes in Los Angeles).
 If you are just looking for a bit of outdoor exercise with added people watching, Runyon Canyon is perfect.

-The majority of both loops cover wide dirt and paved fire roads, but there are a couple steep single-tracks on less maintained ridges.
+The majority of the trails in Runyon Canyon Park are wide dirt and paved fire roads, but there are also single-track trails that are often steeper and less maintained.
 Runyon Canyon is officially a dog park and has off-leash areas where canines run free.
 Plenty of hikers and joggers hit the trail without dogs, and Runyon Canyon clearly receives more foot (and paw) traffic that any other park in Los Angeles.
 The landscape is well trodden and the trails can easily feel congested.

-Pass through the large gate at the top of North Fuller Avenue and begin hiking up the canyon.
+Pass through the large gate at the top of North Fuller Avenue and begin hiking up Runyon Canyon.
 To the left you will see an open lawn where outdoor yoga classes are often held.
-Just ahead is an intersection that marks the beginning of the loops.
-A wide dirt road heads to the left, west toward the nearby Vista Street gate where it joins Runyon Canyon Fire Road, the gradual half of the smaller loop in the park.
+You will then reach a trail junction that marks the beginning of the loops.
+A wide dirt road heads to the left, west toward the nearby Vista Street Gate where it joins Runyon Canyon Fire Road, the gradual half of the smaller loop in the park.
 For a steeper more scenic climb, continue straight through the intersection and hike the loop in a counter-clockwise direction.

 The trail progresses gradually up the bottom of the canyon through an off-leash area, before turning sharply to the right up the east side of the canyon.
 Just 0.45 miles from the start, the fire road arrives at Inspiration Point.
 There is a bench here, so relax and take in the scenic view over Hollywood.
 The hike is about to become more challenging.

 From Inspiration Point, the road is reduced to a wide single-track that makes a steep ascent up the ridgeline.
-Wooden steps assist in the climb as you gain 340 feet over a third of a mile.
-East Ridge Trail levels out, and provides eastern views toward Griffith Park and the Hollywood Sign.
+Wooden steps assist in the climb as you gain another 340 feet over a third of a mile when East Ridge Trail levels out and provides eastern views toward Griffith Park and the Hollywood Sign.
 Continue up the ridge to a second viewpoint, Clouds Rest, which overlooks Los Angeles from an elevation of 1,040 feet.

-If you select the shorter outing, simply take the fire road down into the canyon toward the Vista Street gate.
-Turn left on the road just before the gate to return to the original trail down the center of Runyon Canyon.
-Then turn right to exit through the Fuller Ave. gate.
+If you select the shorter outing, simply take the fire road down into the canyon toward the Vista Street Gate.
+Turn left on the road just before the gate to return to junction with the original trail down the center of Runyon Canyon.
+Then turn right to exit through the Fuller Avenue Gate.

 From this lofty vantage, the congestion of hikers below look like ants marching up the mountainside.
 Most trails around Los Angeles offer the opportunity to escape city life.
 At Runyon Canyon, hikers trade solitude for community.